 Social media allows unpaid marketing and is the most obvious strategy.
 This can be time-consuming but is also rapid to measure and so can be used to test the messaging and refine it quickly.

 The more unique your product or service, the smaller the marketing budget you will need.
 For example, Tesla spends extremely little compared to other automakers on both marketing and sales.
 Word of mouth does it for you when you have strong and unique products.
 “Differentiation”...

 This was a question from a prospective Entrepreneur.
 Maybe one that believes that he/she can create a company without any outside investors.

 Well, whenever you use the word “All” in a sentence you are almost always wrong, but it is true that the vast majority of startups and any company wishing to grow rapidly (scale) will require either outside investors, founder capital investment and/or sweat equity (founders working long-term for only equity).

 This is because you cannot create something out of nothing.
 Like in physics, matter cannot be created or destroyed, it only changes form.
 Cash investment must be converted into value in the form of a product or service people will pay for, and the must be willing to pay more than the cost to deliver it.
 Generating a "Gross margin".
 Usually this needs to be 50% or more to pay staff and other overhead costs, though high-volume stores like groceries often operate on 20% gross margin.

-This interview speaks to what I want to talk about most in newer articles, which is scaling and targeting companies that have some product market fit and are ready to begin growing.
+This interview speaks to what is needed is to begin scaling and targeting companies that have some product market fit and are ready to begin growing.